MasterTsif/Traffic-Lights-Controller/README.md

 https://github.com/user-attachments/assets/af630557-7492-4b48-89d5-1d350d347e4d
 # Traffic-Lights-Controller
-This project outlines the design of a traffic light controller system that incorporates an emergency mode feature and pedestrian interaction.
-Specifically, the system includes a pedestrian button which, when activated, shortens the duration of the green signal for vehicular traffic to prioritize pedestrian crossing.
-Additionally, the controller is capable of switching into an emergency mode, overriding normal operation to ensure safety during critical events.
+This project presents the design and implementation of a comprehensive traffic light control system in VHDL, intended for deployment on an FPGA platform.
+The system supports normal traffic signaling, pedestrian interaction, emergency mode, and a priority mode for emergency vehicles (police mode).
+In its standard operation, traffic lights cycle through predefined durations, while a pedestrian can request priority via a switch, halving the duration of the vehicle green phase.
+In emergency mode, all lights blink simultaneously, overriding normal behavior.
+In police mode, a rotating light pattern is activated, bypassing the finite state machine logic entirely.
+The system features an auditory warning mechanism (buzzer) with frequency modulation during the red phase, and three 7-segment displays that show the countdown timers for each state.
+All functional subsystems are integrated to deliver a reliable, extensible, and realistically behaving traffic controller.

-Traffic Lights - Normal Mode:
+Traffic Lights - Normal Mode: (OLD VERSION, a new video will come in a couple of weeks) https://github.com/user-attachments/assets/af630557-7492-4b48-89d5-1d350d347e4d
-https://github.com/user-attachments/assets/af630557-7492-4b48-89d5-1d350d347e4d

 Traffic Lights - Emergency Mode: